ccdc-opensource/on-site-webcsd/README.md

 # or to be prompted for the password
 docker login -u <user> --password-stdin ccdcrepository.azurecr.io

+# As of v2.0.0, containers run as non root users.
+Because of this you will need to run the following in the on-site-webcsd directory:
+sudo chown -R ccdc:ccdc userdata/

+# You will also need to ensure the user "ccdc" has read access to any in-house or CSP databases by using the command above on relevant directories.

 #Use one of the following commands:

 #Use this command if you have no in-house databases and don't want to use macromolecule hub